briandowns/Dictu/docs/docs/error-handling.md

 ## Error Handling

-Dictu does not have exceptions like many other languages, and instead uses a Result type.
+Camus does not have exceptions like many other languages, and instead uses a Result type.
 A Result is a type which can be in one of two states, SUCCESS or ERROR.
 Logic which may return an error will always return a Result type which will wrap a value on success or wrap a string on failure with a given